alx-sch/inception/README.md

 sudo apt update && sudo apt upgrade -y
 ```

-### 3. Install Common Tools

 Install a few utilities you’ll use often:

 ```bash
 sudo apt install curl git make -y
 ```

-`git` helps manage project files from a repository.
+- `git` helps manage project files from a repository.
-`curl` is handy for downloading installation scripts.
+- `curl` is handy for downloading installation scripts.
-`make` is used to execute Makefiles.
+- `make` is used to execute Makefiles.

 ### 4. Install Docker Engine

 Follow Docker’s official guide for the most reliable installation:
 [Install Docker Engine on Debian](https://docs.docker.com/engine/install/debian/)

-Use the “Install using the apt repository” method.
+Use the **“Install using the apt repository”** method.
 After installation, confirm that Docker is working:

 ```bash
 sudo docker run hello-world